globalpayments/rxp-ios/README.md

 3) **Response Consumer URL**: utilizing one of the Realex HPP server SDKs; takes the encoded response received back from HPP checks the validity of the hash and decodes the response.

+4) **Headers**: it is possible to append any header to be sent with the producer and consumer requests.
+Mostly used for sending authentication headers.

 ```
 hppManager.HPPRequestProducerURL = NSURL(string: "https://myserver.com/hppRequestProducer")
 hppManager.HPPURL = NSURL(string: "https://pay.realexpayments.com/pay")
 hppManager.HPPResponseConsumerURL = NSURL(string: "https://myserver.com/hppResponseConsumer")
+hppManager.addHPPRequestProducerHeader(header: "Authorization", value: "Bearer ...")
+hppManager.addHPPResponseConsumerHeader(header: "Authorization", value: "Bearer ...")
 ```

 ### Set Delegate